APorkolab/FizzingBrain/README.md

 ## **3. Version history**

-Technologies used: Angular 14 and Bootstrap 5, other NPM libraries (see _package.json_ for the exact list).
+Technologies used: Angular 18 and Bootstrap 5.
+The project is undergoing a senior-level refactor to improve code quality, remove legacy dependencies like jQuery, and establish a modern, testable architecture.
+For an exact list of dependencies, see the `package.json` files.

 ### v.1.0.0 (2022-11-11)